 (1) Within 15 working days of receipt of an application for special assessment, the SHPO shall determine if the subject property qualifies as "historic property" as described in OAR 736-050-105(5) and if the application is complete.
 The SHPO staff shall return applications, including fees, for properties that do not qualify as historic property.
 The SHPO staff shall return incomplete or inaccurate applications, including fees, or may request additional or corrected information if the application is substantially accurate and complete.
-Upon determination that the subject property qualifies as historic property, and that the application is complete, the SHPO shall acknowledge its acceptance to the applicable county assessor and governing body.
+Upon determination that the subject property qualifies as historic property, and that the application is complete, the SHPO shall acknowledge its acceptance to the applicant in writing, and forward copies of the application to the applicable county assessor and governing body.
 The date of the SHPO acceptance letter shall be deemed the date of the application for purposes of this rule.
 No fees shall be returned once an application has been accepted by the SHPO.